medialab/minet/docs/cli.md

 Builtin scrapers:

 . "canonical": scrape the <link rel="canonical"> tag href if any.
+. "metas": scrape the <meta> tags if any.
 . "title": scrape the <title> tag if any.
 . "urls": scrape all the relevant <a> tag href urls.
 Will join them
     with the correct base url if --url-column was given.